Ajn0r/matilda-illustration/README.md

 #### Home page

-- The home page consists of a background image and a welcome fraise, with a link that invites the user to know the artist better
+- The home page consists of a background image and a welcome fraise, with a link that invites the user to get to know the artist better

 ![Home page](assets/documentation/homepage.png)